quirky14-dev/HiveSync/docs/ui_layout_guidelines.md

 ---

+## 1.2 Advanced Actions

+### Custom Git Command Execution (Advanced)

+HiveSync MAY provide an advanced Git command execution field for experienced users who wish to invoke Git CLI commands manually.

+This feature is intentionally limited in scope and does not constitute Git integration or repository management.

+---

+#### UI Structure

+- A fixed, non-editable prefix displaying `git`
+- A single-line editable text field for Git arguments only
+- An adjacent “Execute” button

+The user-visible input represents the full command:
+`git <arguments>`

+---

+#### Availability & Enablement

+- This feature is available only on:
+  - Desktop client
+  - HiveSync CLI
+- IDE plugins MAY invoke this feature only by delegating execution to an active desktop session
+- Mobile and tablet clients MUST NOT expose this feature

+The input field and Execute button MUST be disabled if a supported Git CLI is not detected in the local environment at application startup.

+---

+#### Execution Semantics

+- The fixed `git` prefix is enforced and cannot be removed or modified
+- Users may enter only Git arguments; arbitrary shell commands are not permitted
+- The command is executed verbatim as:
+  `git <user-provided arguments>`
+- Execution occurs from the project root directory
+- HiveSync does not:
+  - Modify or rewrite the command
+  - Parse or validate arguments
+  - Determine affected files
+  - Stage changes
+  - Infer intent

+All file scope, staging behavior, and repository effects are defined entirely by the user-provided Git arguments.

+---

+#### Result Handling

+- Standard output, standard error, and exit code are captured
+- On successful execution:
+  - A success dialog is displayed
+  - The argument input field is cleared
+- On failed execution:
+  - An error dialog is displayed, including stderr output
+  - The argument input field remains populated for editing and retry

+HiveSync MUST NOT automatically retry failed commands.

+---

+#### Responsibility Notice

+HiveSync does not manage version control state, authentication, branch selection, remotes, or error recovery.

+All responsibility for command behavior and outcomes remains with the user.

+---

+### Import Project from GitHub

+HiveSync supports importing projects from GitHub using authenticated GitHub access.
+This capability is limited to project import and does not provide repository synchronization or push functionality.

+---

+#### Authentication

+- GitHub authentication is handled via the existing OAuth integration
+- Authentication is used solely to access repositories for import
+- HiveSync does not manage GitHub permissions beyond repository access

+---

+#### Import Semantics

+- Importing a repository creates a new HiveSync project populated from the selected GitHub repository
+- Users MAY select a branch or tag at import time
+- The imported project is treated as a local working copy
+- HiveSync does not automatically pull updates after import

+Importing from GitHub does not establish a persistent sync relationship.

+---

+#### Supported Entry Points

+HiveSync MAY expose GitHub import via:
+- An “Import Project” action in the toolbar or application menu
+- Advanced Git command execution (e.g. `git clone`)

+The import mechanism MUST always be explicitly user-initiated.

+---

+#### Explicit Non-Goals

+HiveSync does not:
+- Automatically sync with GitHub
+- Monitor repository changes
+- Push commits or branches
+- Resolve merge conflicts
+- Maintain a live GitHub-linked file tree

+Users are responsible for managing ongoing Git operations using their IDE, Git CLI, or other existing workflows.

+---

+### Import Project from GitHub

+HiveSync supports importing projects from GitHub using authenticated GitHub access.
+This feature is limited to project import only and does not provide repository synchronization or push functionality.

+---

+#### Entry Point

+- Accessible via:
+  - Toolbar or application menu: `File → Import Project → GitHub`
+- Import is always explicitly user-initiated

+---

+#### Authentication

+- GitHub authentication is handled via the existing OAuth integration
+- Authentication is requested only if required
+- GitHub credentials are used solely to access repositories for import

+---

+#### Import Flow

+1. **Provider Selection**
+   - User selects GitHub as the import source

+2. **Repository Selection**
+   - User is presented with a searchable list of accessible repositories
+   - Repositories may include user-owned and organization repositories
+   - No repository contents are displayed at this stage

+3. **Branch or Tag Selection**
+   - User selects a branch or tag to import
+   - Default selection is the repository’s default branch

+4. **Project Details**
+   - Project name is pre-filled from the repository name and may be edited
+   - Optional project description may be provided

+5. **Confirmation**
+   - User confirms import via an explicit “Import Project” action
+   - A notice is displayed indicating that the import creates a local copy and does not establish ongoing synchronization with GitHub

+---

+#### Import Execution

+- Importing a repository creates a new HiveSync project populated from the selected repository state
+- The imported project is treated as a local working copy
+- HiveSync does not automatically pull updates after import

+---

+#### Completion States

+- **Success**
+  - The new project opens automatically upon completion
+  - The project appears in the project list or sidebar

+- **Failure**
+  - A clear error message is displayed
+  - No partial project is created
+  - User may retry or cancel the import

+---

+#### Explicit Non-Goals

+HiveSync does not:
+- Automatically sync with GitHub
+- Monitor repository changes
+- Push commits or branches
+- Resolve merge conflicts
+- Maintain a persistent GitHub-linked project state

+All ongoing version control operations remain the responsibility of the user via their IDE, Git CLI, or existing workflows.

+---

 ### 1. Core File & Session Commands

 | Action               | Shortcut (Win/Linux) | Shortcut (macOS) | Toolbar | Confirm? |